What Are the Different Types of Buddha Sculptures?

 Happy Home Buddha Statue Pose Meaning

-The seated Happy Home Buddha holds a parasol over his shoulder.
-The white parasol or umbrella is said to be a goddess.
+The Happy Home family sat The Buddha is depicted with a parasol draped over his shoulder.
+Some people believe that the white parasol or umbrella represents a goddess.

 Earth Buddha Statue Pose Meaning

-Also known as the Calling Earth to Witness, the Earth Buddha sits on the ground with his right hand extended, so his fingers point to the earth beneath him.
+The image of the Earth Buddha, which is also referred to as the Calling Earth to Witness statue, depicts the deity seated on the ground with his right hand extended in such a way that his fingers point to the earth beneath him.

 Reclining Buddha Statue Meaning